javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 ![](windowObjects.png)

-The "root object" called `window` has two roles:
+There's a "root" object called `window`.
+It has two roles:

-1. First, it is a [global object](info:global-object) for JavaScript code.
+1. First, it is a global object for JavaScript code, as described in the chapter <info:global-object>.
-2. Second, it represents the "browser window" object, provides methods to control it.
+2. Second, it represents the "browser window" and provides methods to control it.

 For instance, here we use it as a global object: